nus-oss/cs3281-AY1617S2-website/doc/ExpertAreas.md

 # Expert Areas

-If you are not sure which expert areas to pick, given below are some areas that have overlaps with internal projects.
+Given below are some areas that have overlaps with internal projects.
 Picking these will have the advantage that your work in the internal projects can increase your expertise in the chosen areas (i.e. your work in CS3282 can help you earn more credit in CS3281).